Mary Jane Watson: The Amazing Spider-Man: Renew Your Vows

 In the follow-up series, Mary-Jane uses a modified version of the armor she used in the fight against Regent, which now replicates Spider-Man's powers and allows her to assist her family as Spinneret.
 However, every time she taps into Peter's powers, it weakens him significantly.
 She now operates her own clothing store in addition to being a mother and superhero.

 In an attempt to spare Peter from this, Mary Jane learns of a bio-enhanced suit in the possession of old family friend Liz Allan, and acquires it from her.
 However, the suit is revealed to be the Venom symbiote, which briefly attempts to take control of Mary Jane and use her against Peter, attempting to gain revenge for Peter killing Eddie Brock.
 Peter uses the Regent tech to weaken the symbiote, allowing Mary Jane to retaliate and bring the symbiote under her control.
 The symbiote is eventually destroyed in their final battle with the Green Goblin and she continues raising Annie into her teenage years, designing a new costume for her older daughter in the process.
 Mary Jane takes the moniker Spinneret and Annie goes by Spiderling.

 It is implied that the 616 Peter, Mary Jane, and Regent retain memories of their counterparts from this Battleworld.

 The Parker family of this world finally meet the Peter Parker of Earth 616 in the 2018 event Spider-Geddon.
 Peter suggests they look after the now infant and helpless Inheritors, but the Parkers stress to him that taking care of one kid is enough.
 The adventure also reveals their daughter Annie is part of the Spider-Scroll prophecy, the "Pattern Maker".

 Earth X

-In this reality, Mary Jane ended up getting a severe disease instead of superhuman abilities when the Terrigen Mists unlocked the Celestial Seed inside of Humanity.
+In this reality, Mary Jane ended up contracting cancer prior to the Terrigen Mists unlocking the Celestial Seed inside of humanity, which granted the entire species superhuman abilities.
 She died shortly afterward, but later reappeared as an illusion cast by the Spiders-Man to Peter.
-She also took care of a younger version of May, who would be bonded with the a symbiote in a few years time.
+She also took care of a younger version of May, who would be bonded with the a symbiote in a few years' time.